Joan Shawlee: Television

 Shawlee had a recurring role on TV in The Dick Van Dyke Show as Fiona "Pickles" Sorrell, wife of writer Maurice "Buddy" Sorrell (Morey Amsterdam).
 She played the lead in The Adventures of Aggie (1956–57), which ran for only one season.
 She played Lorna Peterson on Betty Hutton's short-lived series Goldie; Margo on the 1976–77 crime drama The Feather and Father Gang; and Tessie on Joe's World.
 She was also a regular on The Abbott and Costello Show.
 She played a dead criminal's wife in Stories of the Century with Jim Davis and a 1957 episode of Maverick titled "Stampede", starring James Garner and Efrem Zimbalist Jr., in which she portrayed the exuberant Madame Pompey.
 Her final acting appearance was in an episode of Crazy Like a Fox in 1985.

 Comedy team

 In the early 1960s, Shawlee and actress Mitzi McCall teamed up as a night club act.
 They opened at the Club Robaire in Cleveland.
-In January 1961, syndicated newspaper columnist Dorothy Kilgallen reported that the team was "causing quite a stir", while drawing attention to -- and exaggerating -- their discrepancy in height: "Joan being six feet, three inches tall and Mitzi four feet, 10 inches short."
+In January 1961, syndicated newspaper columnist Dorothy Kilgallen reported that the team was "causing quite a stir", while drawing attention to – and exaggerating – their discrepancy in height: "Joan being six feet, three inches tall and Mitzi four feet, 10 inches short."

 Personal life

-She was married twice.
-Her first husband was Walter Shawlee, a printing executive.
-They had a son, Walter, and divorced in 1956.
-Her second husband, Eddie Barchet, was a resort hotel manager she met in England and with whom she lived in California.
-She and Barchet had a daughter, Angela.
+Shawlee and her second husband, Eddie Barchet, had a daughter, Angela.

 Shawlee was a Democrat who was supportive of Adlai Stevenson's campaign during the 1952 presidential election.
 Shawlee was a practicing Episcopalian.